BBB RATING: A+

 There are many environmental and occupant related factors that affect radon exposure, such as the duration and pattern of occupancy, how long and often windows are open, and how and where radon enters the building when occupied.
 It has not been possible to tell in advance what levels to expect in any individual house; some houses will have a low average level and vice-versa.
 The level of radon in buildings depends on the strength of the radon source and ease of transport into the house.
 Radon readily dissolves in water so a wet basement might also be a radioactive one.
 Once in your building, radon gas will continue to break down to small radioactive particles which can quite easily attach to dust and smoke particles.
 Any home can have a radon problem.
 This means new and old homes, well-sealed and drafty homes, and homes with or without basements.
 Radon can increase in energy efficient homes if outside air exchange is limited.
 Radon levels can vary between rooms and levels within a home.
 In fact, you and your family are most likely to get your greatest radiation exposure at home.
 That is where you spend most of your time.
 Testing is the only way to know if you and your family are at risk from radon.
 The amount of risk depends on the cumulative exposure which is a combination of the concentration of the radon, duration of exposure and the length of time you are exposed.
 Living patterns that influence the risk are smoking in the house, time spent in the house, occupancy time in the lowest floors of the house, and duration of residency.

 Once this decision to test has been made, there are several ways to proceed.
 Steps involved in dealing with radon include short-term testing, follow-up long-term testing, mitigation or remedial action, if required.
-Special rates for combined radon tests, short term tests from 48 hours to 7 days; long term monitoring tests ranging from 7 days, one month, 90 days and up to a year.
+Special rates for combined radon tests, short term tests from 4 days to 7 days; long term monitoring tests technically can be 30 days to a year, however, in Canada we are using 91 days as the start of the long term test.
 Call for a price.